 A graduate of the University of Chicago and Benedictine University, Christine is a member of the Economics Club of Chicago and The Chicago Network.
 Christine was recently named one of Today’s Chicago Woman’s “100 Women Making a Difference.”
 Christine loves watching movies with her children, and, in her limited free time, enjoys riding her motorcycle.

-Vice President of Human Resources and Administration
+Vice President of Communications and Program

 Before joining CureSearch, Neufeld was the Director of Communications for Cardiac Vascular and Thoracic Surgery Associates (CVTSA), a private practice group of 17 surgeons in Falls Church, Virginia.
 There, she created the communications function, and held business development and operational responsibilities.